whaleymar/whalengine/README.md

 - make this an actual framework
     - move stuff in main.cpp into game class
 - Logger queue that runs on another thread
+- rework controller system to be manually called by Event

 ## Bugs
 - isNearZero not working